A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Preliminaries

 The logic $\GLP$ is not complete for any class of Kripke frames~\citep{ignatiev:1993}.
-Therefore, \citet{beklemishev:2010} considers a weaker logic $\J$ that is complete with respect to a natural class of Kripke frame and to which $\GLP$ is reducible.
-We do so as well and define a many-sorted counterpart $\msJ$ of $\J$ which arises from $\msGLP$ by dropping monotonicity and adding the scheme \begin{enumerate} \item[(vii)] $\ndia{m}\ndia{n}\varphi \limpl \ndia{m}\varphi$, for $m < n$. \end{enumerate} It is easy to see that this scheme is provable in $\msGLP$, i.e., $\msGLP$ extends $\msJ$.
+Therefore, the second author of this paper considered in~\citep{beklemishev:2010} a weaker logic $\J$ that is complete with respect to a natural class of Kripke frames and to which $\GLP$ is reducible.\footnote{\citet{ignatiev:1993} also considered a weaker logic than $\GLP$ that is complete for a class of Kripke models and provided a reduction of $\GLP$ to that logic in order to establish arithmetical completeness.
+However, the arithmetical completeness proof in~\citep{beklemishev:2011}, where $\J$ is used, seems to be more convenient for our purposes.} We do so as well and define a many-sorted counterpart $\msJ$ of $\J$ which arises from $\msGLP$ by dropping the monotonicity axiom schema~\ref{glp:scheme:3} and adding the schema \begin{enumerate}[resume] \item $\ndia{m}\ndia{n}\varphi \limpl \ndia{m}\varphi$, for $m < n$. \end{enumerate} Using monotonicity (schema~\ref{glp:scheme:3}), we infer $\msGLP \proves \ndia{m}\ndia{n}\varphi \limpl \ndia{m}\ndia{m}\varphi$, whence by $\msGLP \proves \ndia{m}\ndia{m} \varphi \limpl \ndia{m}\varphi$, we see that schema~\ref{j:scheme:1} above is provable in $\msGLP$, i.e., $\msGLP$ extends $\msJ$.
+We remark that the definition of $\J$ in~\citep{beklemishev:2010} also comprises the axiom schema